spdk/spdk/doc/template_pg.md

 Here is where you want to highlight things they need to think about in *their* design.
 If you have written test code for this module think about the things that you needed to go learn about to properly interact with this module.
-Think about how they need to consider initialization options, threading, limitations, any sort of quirky or non-obious interactions or module behaviors that might save them some time and effort by thinking about before they start their design.
+Think about how they need to consider initialization options, threading, limitations, any sort of quirky or non-obvious interactions or module behaviors that might save them some time and effort by thinking about before they start their design.